AriPerkkio/tutorial-vite-plugin/src/content/tutorial/1-vite-plugin/2-env-plugin/3-resolve-id-of-virtual-module/content.md

 }
 ```

-The code returned from `load` hook is now visible in the browser! ✅
+The code returned from `load` hook is now visible in the browser!&nbsp;✅